Filippo-Corti/ExplainableClustering/02-data-integration/README.md

 ### TODO:

-1. Run MOFA training again, preserving labels (for analysis)
+1. Run MOFA training again, preserving labels (for analysis) DONE
 2. Run cluster 2-100 on the MOFA factors matrix.
 Save as csv.
     - Real valued-data so KMeans?
+DONE
 3. Run clusters 2-100 on each of the 4 matrices.
 Save as csv.
     - Binary data so KModes?
+    - Issue: KModes is very slow on large datasets.
+    - Use MiniBatchKMeans as an approximation?

 https://geneontology.org/docs/ontology-documentation/